OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

     You will not be able to carry out the following steps if you are running with a **read only** file system (such as the DVD).
-You will either need to install GeoServer from the DVD to your harddrive or  create a USB stick based system.
+You will either need to install GeoServer from the DVD to your hard drive or  create a USB stick based system.

 In this example we are going to use the `Natural Earth data set